MaybeBirb/Aftermath-Dev-Blog/2025-10-31-Afterblog.md

 ---
 ### Monthly Q&A
 ‎ ‎ At the end of each month, we plan to post a notice about the latest developer blog release.
 However, this serves a purpose outside of being a notification: We'll look at any questions in the replies (or sent to the team through other methods), and will answer them at the end of the next blog. *If you don't want your name/username credited for the question, please say so!*
+  Also worth noting is that because this is the first time we've released a developer blog, we'd also appreciate feedback on the blog itself - the formatting, the content, things that were covered or missed, and the like.

+---
+Thanks for stopping by!
+Stay tuned for more updates and showcases, and we'll see you next month!
+*- Maybe Birb, Head Programmer*